BOARD OF OVERSEERS RESPONSIBILITIES

 - Report to AHCA/NCAL Leadership and the AHCA Board of Governors as appropriate.

-LEVEL OF COMMITTMENT
+LEVEL OF COMMITMENT

 - Elected members serve a three-year term.